Code-Institute-Submissions/Maxlaura-DjangoProject_JanResub/README.md

 ## Testing

-This is the list of testing has done on the web application.
+This is the list of testing performed on the web application.

 ### W3C Validation
-A W3C HTML validation test has done on the website wich can be found [here](https://validator.w3.org/nu/?doc=https%3A%2F%2Fnewsdemoapp.herokuapp.com%2F) to check out if everything is correct and no errors appears.
+A W3C HTML validation test was performed on the website wich can be found [here](https://validator.w3.org/nu/?doc=https%3A%2F%2Fnewsdemoapp.herokuapp.com%2F) to check out if everything is correct and no errors appear.

 ### User testing
-The list of tests that has been done:
+The list of tests that have been done:
-- Test insert a new news
+- Test insert new news
-    - Test insert a new news with different data, this part is done into the /admin part of the web application
+    - Test insert new news with different data, this part is done in the /admin part of the web application
 - Check the visibility of the inserted news
     - The last news inserted must appear first on the list of the news
-- Check the inserting also of premium newses
+- Check the inserting of premium news as well
 - Test the login
     - Check if fields are correclty validated
 - Check the signup
     - Check if fields are correclty validated
-    - Check if correctly received the signup email for email address confirmation
+    - Check if the signup email/email address confirmation correctly received
     - Try to login after the signup
 - Access premium news
-    - Test if accessibility to premium news is locked until a correct payment
+    - Test if accessibility to premium news is locked until a correct payment is proccessed
 - Stripe montly payment
     - Test, after a login, to purchase the montly premium news, and if all redirects works correctly, website is currently on sandbox
-- Test if the website is responsive, open it with the browser and using mobile devices, also try to resize the window to see if the menu handles accordly.
+- Test if the website is responsive, open it with the browser and using mobile devices, also try to resize the window to see if the menu handles accordingly.